The Musical Form Institute

 How the registry works

 Certified recordings receive a unique CSF identifier and are entered into the public registry at registry.musicalform.org.
-Each entry is linked to the recording’s ISRC, the certification date, the tier, and the artist and label metadata.
+Each entry is linked to the recording’s ISRC, the certification date, the standards version, and the artist and label metadata.
 Any third party can verify a recording’s status against the registry.

 Registry scale.
 CSF operates as a broader public registry mark.
 The Institute has certified more than twelve thousand recordings under CSF to date.